Megaton Documentation

 Default: ".h"

 Megaton performs a check step after linking the module into an ELF and before converting it to a .nso file.
-This check allows Megaton to blacklist certain symbols and instructions, preventing an unstable binary from being created.
+This check allows Megaton to blacklist certain symbols and instructions, preventing an unstable binary from being created to catch bugs earlier.

 Key: check.ignore (array of strings)